sympy/scipy-2016-tutorial/README.rst

 Mathematical problem solving with SymPy
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+1. Step--by--step partial fraction decomposition.

+   Given a univariate rational function ``f(z) = p(z)/q(z)`` compute its
+   partial fraction decomposition using undetermined coefficients method.

+   We will approach this problem by showing how to construct generic partial
+   fractions for a given rational function, use simplification functions to
+   transform those partial fractions to certain form that we will use to
+   construct a system of linear equations from and solve it in SymPy.

-1. Computing certain sums of roots of polynomials.
+2. Computing certain sums of roots of polynomials.

    Given a univariate polynomial ``f(z)`` and a univariate rational function
    ``g(r)`` compute ``g(r_1) + ... + g(r_n)``, where ``r_i``'s are roots of